Accepted coins/tokens and exchange fees

 Another example: If you choose "Ether (ETH-BASE)", this means you should be sending Ether on the Base network.

-Note: Since the donation wallets are in the custody of centralized exchanges, looking at the crypto transactions in a block explorer doesn't always tell you what has happened to a specific donation.
 Exchanges often leave the crypto in the wallet (or move it around as they wish) and use their existing USD reserves whenever crypto is sold by an exchange customer.
 They typically use internal ledgers to keep track of customers' assets so it's also not uncommon for them to mix different customers' assets in the same wallet.